-Fees and Expenses for 1997-98 /2
+Fees and Expenses for 1998-99 70

-Financial Aid 73
+Financial Aid 72

-Health Insurance 78
+Health Insurance 76

-Housing 78
+Housing 76

-FEES AND EXPENSES FOR 1997-98
+FEES AND EXPENSES FOR 1998-99

-The tuition and fee rates that follow are effective beginning with the fall 1997 semester, Tuition. fees, and other expenses are subject to change without notice.
+The tuition and fee rates that follow are effective beginning with the fall 1998 semester.
+Tuition, fees, and other expenses are subject to change without notice.

 Every effort is made to maintain student expenses at Dallas Theological Seminary at a moderate level.
 Students pay only a portion of the real cost of their education.
-All bills are payable at the beginning of each semester, Wintersession, or
+All bills are payable at the beginning of each a ...